 Ecotoxicology Research Laboratory

-The Ecotoxicology and Risk Assessment Laboratory at Loyola's Institute of Environmental Sustainability is a state-of-the-arts science facility for conducting ecotoxicology research to determine the fate and effects of inorganic and organic contaminants in the ecosystem.
+The Ecotoxicology and Risk Assessment Laboratory at Loyola's School of Environmental Sustainability is a state-of-the-arts science facility for conducting ecotoxicology research to determine the fate and effects of inorganic and organic contaminants in the ecosystem.
 The laboratory has water flow-through and a water recycle culture system with the light cycle and temperature control to raise different aquatic organisms for research.
 The organisms include standard and nonstandard species.
 The laboratory also has testing facilities equipped with an automatic water exchange system for conducting water and sediment toxicology research.
 The testing facilities are designed to control the temperature and light cycle according to guidelines of standard test methods.
 In addition, the laboratory is also equipped with an in-house analytical facility to support ecotoxicology research.
 The analytical facilities included an ICP-MS for metal analysis, an IC for ion analysis, a LC-MS and GC-MS for analysis of organic contaminants, a TOC analyzer for analysis of total and dissolved organic carbons in water, a Hot Block for tissue digestion, Fluorescence/UV-VIS Spectrophotometers to measures the absorbance and fluorescence spectra of various organic contaminants, and other instruments for measuring water quality characteristics (e.g., pH, DO, conductivity, turbidity, hardness, alkalinity, etc.).

 The primary research interest in this laboratory is looking at the influence of chemical and physical characteristics of water, sediment and soil on the bioavailability and toxicity of contaminants to aquatic and terrestrial organisms.
 More specifically, the following objectives can be achieved.

 - Determination of the bioavailability, bioconcentration and bioaccumulation of contaminants, including microplastics,